Lab 03 – Adding a FHIR Controller

 The following docker command can be used to start your build.

-docker buildx build -t yourname/stackcontroller:latest --load .
+docker build -t yourname/fhir-controller:latest .

 Than you will want to run your image by using the following command.
 This will assign it to the port 4200.

-docker run -d -p 4200:80 yourname/stackcontroller:latest
+docker run -d -p 4200:80 yourname/fhir-controller:latest

-Your now have your own Stack Controller running on port 4200 (http://localhost:4200)
+Your now have your own FHIR Controller running on port 4200 (http://localhost:4200)